fls-bioinformatics-core/sc-gex/notebooks/160k_Human_Integrated/Integrated.md

-Create a `dgCMatrix` logcounts matrix for faster computation in some steps.

 ### Run `multiBatchPCA` on the *uncorrected* `logcounts` matrix

 The `multiBatchPCA` function perform a principal components analysis across multiple gene expression matrices (i.e. batches) to project all cells to a common low-dimensional space.
 Default to `d = 50` dimensions.